-But with righteousness shall he judge the poor, and reprove with equity for the meek of the earth: and he shall smite the earth: with the rod of his mouth, and with the breath of his lips shall he slay the wicked.
+But with righteousness He shall judge the poor, and decide with equity for the meek of the earth; He shall strike the earth with the rod of His mouth, and with the breath of His lips He shall slay the wicked.
 (Isaiah 11:4)

 We do not always picture the coming of the Lord as resulting in the bringing of justice to mankind.
 But the removing of self-seeking government and the installing of righteous kings over the saved nations is an important aspect of the redemption included in the thousand-year Kingdom Age.

 In every nation of our day there is injustice because of the wickedness of the rulers.
 Some peoples are starving and their rulers will not permit food to be given to them.
 Children are being sold into prostitution.
 Robbery, rape, and murder are widespread.
 Bribery, corruption, lying, stealing, self-exaltation characterize every major government.
 Relief efforts continue to fail because those in charge use such efforts as an opportunity to become wealthy by diverting the food and money to themselves.
 Governments that at one time had been Christian—at least in name—are now refusing even to acknowledge God.